 Opening hours: Lunches from Thursday to Saturday from 12:00 to 15:00 / dinners from Monday to Saturday from 19:00 to 23:00.

-A Tasquinha is an inexpensive restaurant well-known for its octopus dish.
+A Tasquinha is a cheap restaurant well-known for its octopus dish.
 In the menu you find other sea options, such as cod.
 It is near Cordoaria and the average cost per person is around 10 euros.

 Address: Rua do Carmo, 23.
 A 10 minutes’ walk fom Aliados metro station.